jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 ### Attribute .
 HasGet

-This Boolean property sets or returns whether the attribute might get a __Property Get__ procedure at all in the generated programming interface.
+This Boolean property sets or returns whether the attribute might get a __Property Get__ command at all in the generated programming interface.
 If __HasGet = False__, then the attribute is also completely write-only anywhere else in the system, including the user interface.
 It might also be write-only within the class itself, so can not be read at all.

 For more information, see the *Access Control* section.

 ### Attribute .
 HasSet

-This Boolean property sets or returns whether the attribute might get a __Property Set__ (or __Let__) procedure at all in the generated programming interface.
+This Boolean property sets or returns whether the attribute might get a __Property Set__ (or __Let__) command at all in the generated programming interface.
 If __HasSet = False__, then the attribute is also completely read-only anywhere else in the system, including the user interface.
 It might also be read-only within the class itself, so can not be written at all.

 For more information, see the *Access Control* section.

 ### Attribute .
 WriteAccess

 This property sets the write access to the attribute property in the programming interface generated by J Data.
-Setting it to __PublicAccess__, __PrivateAccess__ or __FriendAccess__ changes the access modifier of the __Property Set__ procedure in the programming interface.
+Setting it to __PublicAccess__, __PrivateAccess__ or __FriendAccess__ changes the access modifier of the __Property Set__ command in the programming interface.

 For more information, see the *Access Control* section.